dcorey2814/Gr38Schoen/README.md

 # Gr38Schoen
-Code used in the paper <a href="https://arxiv.org/abs/2206.14993"> The Grassmannian of 3-planes in C^8</a> is sch&#246;n by Daniel Corey and Dante Luber.
+Code used in the paper <a href="https://arxiv.org/abs/2206.14993"> The Grassmannian of 3-planes in C^8 is sch&#246;n</a> by Daniel Corey and Dante Luber.
 This code works with OSCAR version 0.10.1.
 Note: it may be essential to use this version of OSCAR.
 To ensure that you are using this version of Oscar, do the following.
-First, run ```julia --project=.``` in the terminal from the root of this project.
-Next, open ```julia``` and run the following:
+First, run `julia --project=.` in the terminal from the root of this project.
+Next, open `julia` and run the following:

 ```
 julia> using Pkg